 The auditor of our PRC-based subsidiaries is located in mainland China and the auditor is an affiliate of our New York based auditor that signs our audit report.
 Given the current question as to how "retain" should be understood for purposes of the HFCA Act, we cannot assure you that we will not be identified by the SEC as an issuer that has retained an auditor that has a branch or office that is located in a foreign jurisdiction that the PCAOB determines it is unable to inspect or investigate completely because of a position taken by an authority in that foreign jurisdiction as a result of the fact that the auditor of our China affiliates is located in, and organized under the laws of, the PRC.
-In addition, there can be no assurance that, if we have a "non-inspection" year, we will be able to take remedial measures in response thereto.
-If any such event were to occur, trading in our securities could in the future be prohibited under the HFCAA, so we cannot assure you that we will be able to maintain the listing of the ADSs on the Nasdaq or that you will be allowed to trade the ADSs in the United States, the value of the ADSs could be materially affected.
+In addition, there can be no assurance that, if we have a "non- inspection" year, we will be able to take remedial measures in response thereto.
+If any such event were to occur, trading in our securities could in the future be prohibited under the HFCAA, so we cannot assure you that we will be able to maintain the listing of the ADSs on the Nasdaq or that you will be allowed to trade the ADSs in the United States on the "over-the-counter" markets or otherwise.
+Should the ADSs not be listed or tradeable in the United States, the value of the ADSs could be materially affected.